Ultimate USA Trip Overview

 Teens from all over the world join this program!
 Typically, our participants are culturally curious individuals who are excited to make new friends, experience something unique, and interested in stepping out of their comfort zones and expanding their horizons.

-What do students like most about USA: Ultimate Adventure?
+What do students like most about the USA Ultimate Adventure trip?

 Students love that they are able to explore so many national parks and beautiful destinations!